elbecerrasoto/pandoomain/README.md

 obtained from  _interpro database_
 or be manually generated from alignments.

 ## OUTPUTS

-_TSV Tables_ summarizing the HMMs hits,
+_TSV Tables_ summarizing the _HMMs_ hits,
-genome taxonomy and hits gene neighborhoods.
+genomes, taxonomy, and domain architectures.

 ## Usage